jmejia8/Metaheuristics.jl/docs/src/tutorials/simple-tutorial.md

 ## Bonus

-We recommend you to save  your program in a function for performance purposes:
+We recommend you wrap your program in a function for performance purposes:

 ```julia
 using Metaheuristics